MehediHaassan1/hemohub-frontend/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
-4. Start the development server with `npm start`.
+4. Start the development server with `npm run dev`.
-5. Access the application through your web browser at `http://localhost:3000`.
+5. Access the application through your web browser at `http://localhost:5173`.

-## Contributing

-We welcome contributions from the community to enhance HemoHub.
-Feel free to submit bug reports, feature requests, or pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).